4myc/trip-planner-backend/README.md

 ## Technologies

-FRONT-END: React.js, Semantic UI
+FRONT END: React.js, Semantic UI
-BACK-END: Rails, PostgreSQL
+BACK END: Rails, PostgreSQL

 ## Installation
-1. Fork and clone the front-end (client) repository, located at https://github.com/4myc/trip-planner-client
+1. Fork and clone the front end (client) repository, located at https://github.com/4myc/trip-planner-client
 2. In the terminal, save the cloned repository to a local folder by running:
 ```
 git clone <repo_url>
 ```
-3. Fork and clone the back-end (server) repository, located here.
+3. Fork and clone the back end (server) repository, located here.
 4. In the terminal, save the cloned repository to a local folder by running:
 ```
 git clone <repo_url>
 ```

 ## Usage
-1. Open the front-end and back-end folders in separate terminal windows.
+1. Open the front end and back end folders in separate terminal windows.
-2. Inside the back-end folder in the terminal, run the following:
+2. Inside the back end folder in the terminal, run the following:
 ```
 bundle install
 rails db:create